Louisiana Wants To Use The Muddy Mississippi To Build Up Its Coast

 As in many places along Louisiana's disappearing coast, the marsh behind her house is dying.
 There are many reasons, including man-made canals and natural storm surges that brought in saltwater.

 But one big problem has been a lack of sediment.
-An extensive line of levees has prevented the Mississippi River from flooding adjacent land and delivering the water and sediment marshes need to stay healthy.
+An extensive line of levees has prevented the Mississippi River from flooding adjacent land and delivering the water and sediment that marshes need to stay healthy.

 Kimble supports the state's plan to reconnect the river to the marsh.
 Waving her hand toward the Mississippi, she calls it "the salvation of Plaquemines Parish."